-Florida Trail - Hopkins Prairie to Juniper Springs is a 11 mile lightly trafficked point-to-point trail located near Ocala, FL that features a lake and is good for all skill levels.
+Florida Trail - Hopkins Prairie is a 12.8 mile lightly trafficked out and back trail located near Ocala, FL that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Horses are also able to use this trail.

 11 Mile section of the Florida Trail that travels through the Juniper Wilderness Area.
 Very popular camping spot at Hidden Pond about half way through hike.